omaraeldeeb/hamdy-eldeeb/README.md

 ## Contact

-If you have any questions or inquiries, please contact me at [your-email@example.com].
+If you have any questions or inquiries, please contact me at omar.hameed.eldeeb@gmail.com

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.